 Just be glad that you only have to say this tongue twister ten times fast and that you’re not Mr. Thurber.
 Looking for a break from these hard tongue twisters?
 Try solving 25 of the toughest riddles ever.

 “I slit the sheet, the sheet I slit, and on the slitted sheet I sit.”

 You’ll probably need to take a nap on the slitted sheet after learning how to say this hard tongue twister out loud.

 This tongue twister is short, but it’s still challenging.
 Can you get it on the first try?
 If you’re looking for a different kind of challenge, check out these word search puzzles that you can print for free.

 “Round the rough and rugged rock the ragged rascal rudely ran.”

 Rascals can be rude, but trying to memorize this tongue twister can be a rough and rugged process.
-See if you can find the missing words in these tricky puzzles.

 “Two tiny timid toads trying to trot to Tarrytown.”

 Hopefully, these timid toads don’t have too long of a journey to Tarrytown.

 Once you get the hang of this one, you can say it a few times in a row without stumbling.
 Next, see if you can find the 15 hidden objects in this picture.